bzed/bzed-letsencrypt/README.md

 ## Overview

-Centralized CSR signing using letsencrypt - keeping your keys safe on the host they belong to.
+Centralized CSR signing using Let’s Encrypt™ - keeping your keys safe on the host they belong to.

 ## Module Description